tendermint/tendermint/README.md

 # Tendermint Socket Protocol (TMSP)

+**TMSP** is a socket protocol enabling a consensus engine, running in one process, to manage an application state, running in another.
-**TMSP** is a socket protocol, which means applications can be written in any programming language.
+Thus the applications can be written in any programming language.

 TMSP is an asynchronous protocol: message responses are written back asynchronously to the platform.

 *Applications must be deterministic.*